stressGC/Spark_Distributed_Computation/README.md

 - random computation of the damages dealt
 - death check
 - end of fight check
+- logs in console so we can follow the fight

 Here are the things that could be improved:
 - optimisation on joins and aggregations